_edited_edited.png)

 A Short History

-Since 1999, the Hindu community in the Washington D.C. metropolitan area has embodied the American ideals of freedom, liberty, and opportunity.
-Drawn by these promises, immigrants from India have enriched the cultural landscape of the region.
-Their diverse food, languages, music, and Hindu traditions have become vibrant threads woven into the Indian American tapestry.
-This multicultural society continues to flourish, fostering a dynamic and enriching community.
+Since 1999, the Hindu community in the Washington D.C. metropolitan area has reflected the enduring American ideals of freedom, liberty, and opportunity.
+Guided by these values, immigrants from India have contributed richly to the region's cultural and spiritual landscape.

 The Establishment of Durga Temple